NVIDIA/aistore/docs/lifecycle_node.md

 ![Node lifecycle: states and transitions](images/lifecycle-graceful-term.png)

 To put things in perspective, this picture is about a node (not shown) in an aistore cluster (not shown).
 Tracking it from the top downwards, first notice a state called "maintenance mode".
-Maintenance node constitutes maybe the most gentle, if you will, way of removing a node from the operating cluster.
+"Maintenance mode" constitutes maybe the most gentle, if you will, way of removing a node from the operating cluster.

 When in maintenance, the node stops keep-alive heartbeats but remains in the cluster map and remains connected.
 That is, unless you disconnect or shut it down manually (which would be perfectly fine and expected).